topdan/www/ruby-on-rails/custom-mailing-lists.html.md

 Essentially we have the most important parts of Google Groups, but the real possibilities come to light when you think beyond generic groups and messages. __You can send and receive emails in your existing application:__

 * How are your users grouped?
-* How can email help your groups communicate?
+* How can email help these groups communicate?
 * What could have an email address?
 * What would be convenient for your users to post from their inbox?